-The regiment was raised in 1697 from six regimental grenadier companies.
+The regiment was raised in 1697 from six regimental grenadier companies, and designated as Grenadierbataillon.

-At the beginning of the war of the Spanish Succession, in 1702, the regiment was renamed Grenadierregiment.
-On November 15 1703, it fought at the battle of Speyerbach where it suffred heavy casualties, losing all its officers.
-The regiment also fought at the battles of Blenheim (August 13, 1704), Castiglione (September 8, 1706 ) and Malplaquet (September 11, 1709).
+At the beginning of the War of the Spanish Succession, in 1702, the regiment was renamed Grenadierregiment.
+Oe of its battalion took part in the siege of Kaiserswerth.
+On November 15, 1703, it fought in the battle of Speyerbach where it suffered heavy casualties, losing all its officers.
+The regiment also fought at the battles of Schellenberg (July 2, 1704) Blenheim (August 13, 1704), Castiglione (September 8, 1706 ) and Malplaquet (September 11, 1709).

 During the War of the Austrian Succession, the regiment remained in Hessen.

 During the Seven Years' War, the successive Chefs of the regiment were: